You can configure and customize retrieval and response generation, further improving the

 For examples, see Send a query and include filters (Retrieve) and Send a query and include filters (RetrieveAndGenerate).

-When you query a knowledge base and request response generation, Amazon Bedrock uses a prompt template that combines instructions and context with the user query to construct the prompt that's sent to the model for response generation.
-You can engineer the prompt template with the following tools:
+When you query a knowledge base and request response generation, Amazon Bedrock uses a prompt template that combines instructions and context with the user query to construct the generation prompt that's sent to the model for response generation.
+You can also customize the orchestration prompt, which turns the user's prompt into a search query.
+You can engineer the prompt templates with the following tools:

 -